vimc/montagu-config/backup.md

 ## How data is backed up and restored in Montagu

-In general, we can safely take backups (of production) while the system is running, but when we restore (to UAT or Science) we should do so with all containers stopped so that we do not overwrite any new local changes with the restore, and to avoid any data inconsistencies.
+In general, we can safely take backups (of production2) while the system is running, but when we restore (to UAT or Science) we should do so with all containers stopped so that we do not overwrite any new local changes with the restore, and to avoid any data inconsistencies.

-We keep our backups on the annex2 machine so all backups are done from production to annex2 and all restores are done from annex2 to the machine being restored
+We keep our backups on the annex2 machine so all backups are done from production2 to annex2 and all restores are done from annex2 to the machine being restored

 ### Montagu DB

 This is the only part of the system which is backed up automatically.
-Write-ahead logs (WAL) are automatically streamed from the production machine to annex2 using **barman** (running on annex2).
+Write-ahead logs (WAL) are automatically streamed from production2 to annex2 using **barman** (running on annex2).
 The WAL are relative to a base backup.
 Read more about this approach to Postgres backups [here](https://www.postgresql.org/docs/current/continuous-archiving.html).

 Ideally we would prefer not to use WAL and the additional complexity it requires, but we need to do so because Montagu